MinecraftForge/Documentation/docs/datagen/server/tags.md

 ### Forge Registry Tag Providers

-If a registry is wrapped or created by Forge, a provider can be created via a `ForgeRegistryTagsProvider` subclass instead:
+If a registry is wrapped by Forge or [created by a mod][custom], a provider can be created via a `ForgeRegistryTagsProvider` subclass instead:

 ```java
 public MotiveTagsProvider(DataGenerator generator, ExistingFileHelper fileHelper) {